 Financial support includes a waiver of the registration fee and a refund of the Abstract Processing Charge (relating to the abstract for which support was requested).
 Additionally, the grant may include support for travel expenditures, at the discretion of the Support Selection Committee, to a maximum of €300.

-The EGU currently runs two different financial support schemes: Early Career Scientist’s Travel Support (ECSTS) and Established Scientist’s Travel Support (ESTS); you will be able to find more details about each of these awards on the Support & Distinction section on the EGU 2017 website.
+The EGU currently runs two different Roland Schlich travel support schemes: Early Career Scientist’s Travel Support (ECSTS) and Established Scientist’s Travel Support (ESTS); you will be able to find more details about each of these awards on the Support & Distinction section on the EGU 2018 website.
 You will also find details on who is eligible for the awards on the website.

-Scientists who wish to apply for financial support should submit an abstract, on which they are first authors, by 1 December 2016.
+Scientists who wish to apply for financial support should submit an abstract, on which they are the contact author, as well as the first and presenting author, by 1 December 2017.
 Late applications, or applications where the scientist is not the main author, will not be considered.

-Please note that, as of 2016,a participant can receive a maximum of two ECSTS and two ESTS during their career.
+Please note that, as of 2017, a participant can receive a maximum of two ECSTS and two ESTS during their career.
 In other words, applicants who have received two travel supports in a category in the past are not eligible to apply for that category again.

-To submit the abstract of your oral or poster presentation, please enter the Call-For-Papers page on the EGU2017 website, select the part of the programme you would like to submit an abstract to, and study the respective session list.
+To submit the abstract of your oral or poster presentation, please enter the call-for-abstracts page on the EGU2018 website, select the part of the programme you would like to submit an abstract to, and study the respective session list.
 Each session shows the link to Abstract Submission that you should use.
-More information on how to submit an abstract is available from the EGU 2017 website.
+More information on how to submit an abstract is available from the EGU 2018 website.

 Applying for financial support is easier than ever!
 As soon as you make your choice of session you will be prompted to select whether you wish to apply for financial support.
 If you do, be sure you tick the appropriate box when submitting your abstract.
 Bear in mind that, even if you are applying for support, you will still need to pay the Abstract Processing Charge.
 A screenshot of the abstract submission process is shown below.